-Since receiving her MFA from the School of the Art Institute of Chicago, Gregory's paintings have expanded to multimedia animations; from "Poppin' Bottles" for MOCA Los Angeles, to playdough-animated "That Girl" at the New Museum, to her animation and directorial work on Toro y Moi's music video for the song "Rose Quartz."
-Most recently, Gregory's video work has screened at MoMA P.S.1.
-Gregory comes from three generations of Southern female artists.
-After making work in NYC for the past several years, Lauren Gregory has returned to her roots to live and work in Nashville, Tennessee.
+Since receiving her MFA from the School of the Art Institute of Chicago, Gregory's paintings have expanded to multimedia animations; from "Poppin' Bottles" for MOCA Los Angeles, to playdough-animated "That Girl" at the New Museum, to her animation and directorial work on music videos including Toro y Moi's "Rose Quartz."
+Most recently, Lauren's video work has screened at MoMA P.S.1.
+Gregory comes from three generations of Southern female artists, and she now lives and makes work in New York City.